Sunday, August 16, 2015

 Back in the cathedral the very fine 'Rose' window is not to be missed.

-A 'rose' window of another sort made up of chocolate bouchon filled with champagne.
+A 'rose' window made up of chocolate bouchon filled with champagne.

 Don't miss visiting MAISON FOSSIERHome of the famous pink biscuits (le biscuits rose) you can dip into your Champagne and they won't crumble.